mne-tools/mne-python/doc/contributing.rst

 GitHub workflow
 ^^^^^^^^^^^^^^^

+Nearly everyone in the community of MNE-Python contributors and maintainers is a working scientist, engineer, or student who contributes to MNE-Python in their spare time.
+For that reason, a set of best practices have been adopted to streamline the collaboration and review process.
+Most of these practices are common to many open-source software projects, so learning to follow them while working on MNE-Python will bear fruit when you contribute to other projects down the road.
+Here are the guidelines:

-- Search the `MNE-Python issues page <open-mne-issues>`_ (both open and closed issues) in case someone else has already started work on the same bugfix or feature.
-If you don't find anything, `open a new issue <new-mne-issue>`_ to discuss changes with maintainers before starting work on your proposed changes.
+- Search the `MNE-Python issues page`_ (both open and closed issues) in case someone else has already started work on the same bugfix or feature.
+If you don't find anything, `open a new issue`_ to discuss changes with maintainers before starting work on your proposed changes.

 - Implement only one new feature or bugfix per pull request (PR).
 Occasionally it may make sense to fix a few related bugs at once, but this makes PRs